 At Shulman & Hill, a New York City fire and explosion attorney will be able to walk you through every step of the legal process to help you pursue any compensation you may be entitled to.
-When you do not have to worry about money or legal matters, you can spend more time focusing on rest and healing.

-What Can Cause an Explosion
+What Can Cause an Explosion in New York City?

-If you are not sure if your accident qualifies, below are a few of the most common causes of explosions:
+Below are a few of the most common causes of explosions:

 - Not storing chemicals properly